 NWG is formed as a network of more than 14,500 practitioners who disseminate information through their services to professionals working on child exploitation and trafficking issues within the UK.
 Click here for the website.

-With many children attending sports clubs for extracurricular activities during the school holidays, part of the ‘Safe to Play’ campaign is to encourage parents to perform their due diligence on clubs’ legitimacy, with the required safeguarding policies, procedures and safe recruitment processes in place.
+With many children attending sports clubs for extracurricular activities during the school holidays, part of the ‘Safe to Play’ message is to encourage parents to perform their due diligence on clubs’ legitimacy, with the required safeguarding policies, procedures and safe recruitment processes in place.

 Not only do all sports clubs have a statutory duty to ensure children are protected from harm, but close interaction with children and young people puts clubs in a pivotal position to identify the warning signs and behaviour that may indicate a child is being abused.
 In turn, reporting any information or concerns to the police will contribute towards children’s safeguarding.